llqy123/LLGC/README.md

     python run_xx.py

 ## 😄 Cite:
-## Please cite our paper if you use the model or this code in your own work:
+## Please cite our paper if you use the model or this code in your work:
     @inproceedings{liang2024,
         title = "L$^2${GC}:Lorentzian Linear Graph Convolutional Networks for Node Classification", author = "Liang, Qiuyu  and Wang, Weihua  and Bao, Feilong  and Gao, Guanglai",